orbs-network/orbs-spec/behaviors/services/block-storage.md

   * It is recommanded to shuffle the requests among the nodes that have the block avialable in order not to put too much burden on a single node.

 #### `Validate Block for Commit`
-> Adds a block received during inter-node sync
+> Validates a block received during inter-node sync

 #### Check the Transactions Block Header (stateless)
 * Check the block protocol version.
 * Check the virtual chain.
 * Check block height
-  * If the block already exist (block height < last_commited_block block + 1) discard.
+  * If the block already exist (block height != last_commited_block block + 1) discard.
 * Check transactions_root_hash
   * Calculate the merkle root hash of the block's transactions verify the hash in the header.
 * Check metadata hash
   * Calculate the hash of the block's metadata and verify the hash in the header.

+#### Check the Results Block Header (stateless)
+* Check the block protocol version.
+* Check the virtual chain.
+* Check block height
+  * If the block already exist (block height != last_commited_block block + 1) discard.
+* Check receipts_root_hash
+  * Calculate the merkle root hash of the block's transactions verify the hash in the header.
+* Check state_diff_hash
+  * Calculate the hash of the block's metadata and verify the hash in the header.

 #### Validate that the block is under consensus and can be committed.
 * Validate that the block can be commited under consensus by calling:
-  *  `ConsensusAlgo.ValidateTransactionsBlockConsensus`.
+  *  `ConsensusAlgo.AcknowledgeTransactionsBlockConsensus`.
-  *  `ConsensusAlgo.ValidateResultsBlockConsensus`.
+  *  `ConsensusAlgo.AcknowledgeResultsBlockConsensus`.

 &nbsp;
 ## `Intra Node Block Synchronization` <!-- oded will finish -->